 Other Queensland public sector agencies such as QPS, the Department of Child Safety, Youth and Women, and the Department of Communities, Disability Services and Seniors also have obligations under the IP Act.
 The IP Act permits an agency to share personal information where it is to lessen or prevent a serious threat to the life, health, safety or welfare of an individual, or to public health, safety or welfare.
 However often agencies also have strict confidentiality requirements they must comply with under other specific legislation about certain information and may therefore be restricted from sharing information.
 Information obtained must be stored securely.

-Scenario 4: A disaster management group need to use a range of media, including social media such as Twitter and Facebook, to communicate critical information for the community.
+Scenario 6: A disaster management group needs to use a range of media, including social media such as Twitter and Facebook, to communicate critical information for the community.

-Where possible use de-identified information, aggregated information or information that is about property rather than identifying individuals when publishing online.
+Where possible use de-identified information, aggregated information or information that is about property that would not identify individuals when publishing online.
 Alternatively, obtain the person’s agreement to use the personal information where practicable.
-In some cases legislation authorises certain information to be posted on an agency’s web-site (only).
+In some cases, legislation authorises certain information to be posted on an agency’s web-site (only).
 Where there is a serious threat to health or safety the IP Act permits agencies to publish information online, however once the threat passes the information must be removed from the internet.

-De-identified and aggregated data may be provided without revealing personal information.
+De-identified and aggregated data may able to be provided without revealing personal information, following appropriate risk assessment and treatment of data.
 If more specific information that would identify an individual is required, consider whether consent can be obtained or whether consent would be implied in the circumstances.
+More sophisticated deidentification techniques such as homomorphic encryption, synthetic data or use of closed data sets can be invoked.
+For research release and use might be strictly controlled as closed data with limits on use and publication and subject to strong confidentiality obligations.
 The information can also be shared where it is to prevent or lessen a serious threat to the life, health, safety or welfare of an individual, or to public health, safety or welfare.

 Accessing information from Australian Government agencies